LOADING ...

 Frail, fifty five-ish, bald, sallow, in a short pale blue cotton shirt

-With one in the breast pocket
+With one biro in the pocket

 "Venez!"
 He said again, and